ROS 2 Platform

 Depth image resolution

-Refer to camera’s fetch_config.xml
+Setting range, refer to the camera’s fetch_config.xml file

 depth_qos

-Depth data QoS
+Depth QoS

 SYSTEM_DEFAULT/DEFAULT/PARAMETER_EVENTS/SERVICES_DEFAULT/PARAMETERS/SENSOR_DATA